Log In

 Yes.
 Medicare Advantage plans can add or remove providers from its provider network during the year.
 And your provider can also choose to leave the plan's network at any time.1 Something to keep in mind when you’re comparing Medicare Supplement vs. Medicare Advantage.

 No. Medicare typically doesn't cover 100% of your out-of-pocket costs for medical bills.1 As great as Medicare is, it was never intended to pay for everything.
-To help cover these out-of-pocket costs, many people get a Medicare Supplement plan.
+To help cover these out-of-pocket costs, many people get a Medicare Supplement insurance policy.

 The average annual out-of-pocket costs for a Medicare enrollee is $18,620.1 You can help cover these out of-pocket-costs with a supplemental plan.
 Talking to an agent is one of the best ways to help you decide what's best for your needs and situation.

 Yes.
-There are no networks with a Medicare Supplement plan.1
+There are no networks with a Medicare Supplement insurance policy.1

 No. If you need this type of coverage, you will need to enroll separately in Part D. It's important to review your drug coverage annually because drug plans and prescription drugs change from year to year.*